 How will this process work?

-- Senior leaders interested in a NED role register their interest with Academy Ambassadors by sending a CV to [email protected].
+- Senior leaders interested in a NED role register their interest with the Academy Ambassadors Programme team by sending a CV to [email protected].
 A reference is not required at this stage.

 - Applicants meeting the criteria are asked to sign up to Terms and Conditions and invited to a one-to-one call with an adviser.
 You should let your employer know you are interested in exploring a NED role and check that they are comfortable with you expressing your interest.